lowRISC/opentitan/hw/ip/usbdev/doc/wake_resume.md

    - The `usbdev_linkstate` module transitions from `LinkPowered` to `LinkResuming` state.
 8. The upstream hub stops signaling K to resume.
    - The `usbdev_linkstate` module transitions from `LinkResuming` to `LinkActiveNoSOF` state, and USB is active once again.
+9. In order to restore all data pipes to their pre-sleep state and resume communication with the USB host, the Data Toggle bits must be restored by setting them to the values captured when suspending.
+   - Writing to the [`in_data_toggle`](registers.md#in_data_toggle) and [`out_data_toggle`](registers.md#out_data_toggle) registers prevents subsequent packets being ignored as retransmission attempts.